Emergency Supplies to Keep for Freshwater Fish

 Freshwater Aquarium Salt

-F.Y.I., if your fish has torn fins or open soars, you’ll want to do a 30% water change to also prevent bacterial infection, unless you had performed a water change very recently.
+FYI: If your fish has torn fins or open sores, you’ll want to do a 30% water change to also prevent bacterial infection, unless you had performed a water change very recently.

 When fish are overfed, their stomachs will bulge and their scales will start to stick out because of their expanding bellies.
 They’ll also swim with an imbalance and hang around the top of the tank, unable to stay down at the bottom.
 This illness is fatal.
 Obviously the person needs to stop feeding the fish, and not feed it for a few days to a week once this happens, but by then it could be too late.